TuringLang/Bijectors.jl/README.md

 (x = [-0.387191, 0.761807], y = [-0.677683, 0.0866711] (tracked), logabsdetjac = -0.07475475048737289 (tracked), logpdf = -2.1282560611425447 (tracked))
 ```

 This method is for example useful when computing quantities such as the _expected lower bound (ELBO)_ between this transformed distribution and some other joint density.
-If no analytical expression is available, we have to approximate the ELBO by a monte carlo estimate.
+If no analytical expression is available, we have to approximate the ELBO by a Monte Carlo estimate.
 But one term in the ELBO is the entropy of the base density, which we _do_ know analytically in this case.
 Using the analytical expression for the entropy and then using a monte carlo estimate for the rest of the terms in the ELBO gives an estimate with lower variance than if we used the monte carlo estimate for the entire expectation.

 ### TODO Normalizing flows with constrained supports
 Requires PR with `Stacked` merged.